 ANNOUNCED AS TEMPORARYNo

-“This change puts foreign exporters on notice that the Department of Commerce can countervail currency subsidies that harm U.S. industries,” said Commerce Secretary Wilbur Ross.
+“This change puts foreign exporters on notice that the Department of Commerce can countervail currency subsidies that harm U.S. industries,” said Commerce Secretary Wilbur Ross upon the initial release of the proposed rule.
 “Foreign nations would no longer be able to use currency policies to the disadvantage of American workers and businesses.
 This proposed rulemaking is a step toward implementing President Trump’s campaign promise to address unfair currency practices by our trading partners.”

-The department describes the draft regulation in the following terms:
+The department described the draft regulation in the following terms:

 [T]he modifications described below propose one way to analyze whether the exchange of an undervalued currency results in a countervailable subsidy.
 They are developed with the recognition that while Commerce is, by statute, the administering authority of the countervailing duty law, the issue of currency undervaluation is complex and unlike many of the subsidies we have examined in the past.
 As described below, during any countervailing duty proceeding involving a potential subsidy in the form of currency undervaluation, we intend to seek and to defer to the Department of the Treasury’s (Treasury’s) evaluation and conclusion as to whether government action on the exchange rate has resulted in currency undervaluation, unless we have good reason to believe otherwise, based on the record as a whole, in which case we will provide Treasury an opportunity to review and rebut the contrary reasoning.
 Treasury will use a consistent framework to assess currency undervaluation resulting from government action, recognizing country-specific factors.
 If it is determined that there is currency undervaluation based on government action on the exchange rate, Commerce will proceed to determine whether such action is countervailable.